Bruce McAvaney: Television career

 McAvaney moved to television in 1978, when he joined Adelaide station ADS-7 to read sport news and produce the weekly Racetrack program.
-His career received a boost when colleague Sandy Roberts covered the 1980 Moscow Olympics for Seven, and Bruce was chosen to host the Adelaide end of the telecast for the station.
+His career received a boost when colleague Sandy Roberts covered the 1980 Moscow Olympics for Seven, and McAvaney was chosen to host the Adelaide end of the telecast for the station.

 From 1981 until 1983, McAvaney was the chief sports presenter for Seven News in Adelaide.
 He was also the lead commentator for Seven's telecasts of the South Australian National Football League competition, calling the 1983 SANFL Grand Final with former player Robert Oatey.
 He also hosted the league's Magarey Medal telecasts.

-In late 1983 he moved to Melbourne and joined Ten Melbourne to read sport news.
+In late 1983, he moved to Melbourne and joined Ten Melbourne to read sport news.
 The following year he was the secondary host and commentated track and field events at the 1984 Los Angeles Olympics for the Ten Network.

 Between 1985 and 1988, McAvaney also called the Melbourne Cup and hosted various major sporting telecasts for Ten, including the 1986 Edinburgh Commonwealth Games, the 1987 World Athletics Championships in Rome and the 1988 IAAF Grand Prix in Berlin.
 McAvaney went on to co-host Ten's telecast of the 1988 Seoul Olympics, a role which won him significant acclaim.

 In 1989, McAvaney negotiated a two-year premature end to his contract with Ten, and returned to the Seven Network on the condition that he could cover the 1992 Olympics.

-Since his return to Seven, McAvaney has hosted and called a broad range of the network's sports coverage, including the Melbourne Cup, World Athletics Championships, Motor Racing, the Australian Open Tennis, Australian Masters Golf and all Summer Olympic Games from Barcelona 1992 to Rio 2016, except London 2012 (because Seven did not have the rights to those Games).
+Since his return to Seven, McAvaney has hosted and called a broad range of the network's sports coverage, including the Melbourne Cup, World Athletics Championships, Motor Racing, the Australian Open Tennis, Australian Masters Golf and all Summer Olympic Games from Barcelona 1992 to the 2020 Summer Olympics.
 His extensive history covering Olympic Games has led to the nickname "Mr Olympics".

-In an interview with the Herald Sun, McAvaney announced informally that he would no longer commentate Men's games at the Australian Open, so he can optimise his health over summer and for other sport events.
-McAvaney had been calling the Open since 1990 and been chief caller alongside Jim Courier since 2005.
+In an interview with the Herald Sun, McAvaney announced informally that he would no longer commentate Men's games at the Australian Open so that he could optimise his health over summer and for other sport events.
+McAvaney had been calling the Australian Open since 1990 and been chief caller alongside Jim Courier since 2005.
 2017 was only the second time he had missed the tournament, attributing that later to his cancer diagnosis.

 McAvaney was the MC of the Brownlow Medal for over two decades (though at different time periods), between 1990 and 2018.

-Since 2018, McAvaney hosted Seven's coverage of Test cricket interviewing some of cricket’s most interesting figures in the lunch breaks of the Melbourne & Sydney Tests.
+Since 2018, McAvaney has hosted Seven's coverage of Test cricket, interviewing some of cricket’s most interesting figures in the lunch breaks of the Melbourne and Sydney Tests.

-In February 2021 McAvaney announced that he was retiring from calling AFL games because of a desire to reduce his workload.
+In February 2021, McAvaney announced that he was retiring from calling AFL games because of a desire to reduce his workload.

+In July 2024, the Australian Broadcasting Corporation announced McAvaney would be joining its Paris Olympics commentary team on ABC Radio stations.

+In April 2025, SBS Sport announced McAvaney would lead its coverage of the 2025 World Athletics Championships.